fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 > Can AI detect changes in a person's well-being by learning their daily habits and spotting unusual behavior?

-This decision log documents the main methodological choices made during the project, why they were made, and how they were implemented.
+This decision log documents the main methodological decisions made throughout the project, the rationale behind those decisions, and how they were implemented.

 The purpose of this document is to support: